100 Years of racetrack legends: 1937 - 1946

 BEAU VITE

-Breeder, Irishman James Curran, a hotel proprietor, had a long connection with the racing and breeding of horses in both New Zealand and Australia.
-Horses he bred met with considerable success in Australia, South Africa and New Zealand.
-Purchaser, follow publican Ralph Stewart from Wellington, determined to purchase a Beau Pere yearling at the 1938 National Sale, became overzealous in the auction ring and double-banked in his bidding.
-Auctioneer Charles Robertson, however, declined to take advantage of the mistake and Mr Stewart purchased Beau Vite for 900gns.
+Breeder, Irishman James Curran, a hotel proprietor, had a long connection with the racing and breeding of horses in both New Zealand and Australia, with considerable success there and in South Africa.
+Publican Ralph Stewart from Wellington, determined to purchase a Beau Pere yearling at the 1938 National Yearling Sale, became overzealous in the auction ring and double-banked in his bidding.
+Auctioneer Charles Robertson, however, declined to take advantage of the mistake and Stewart purchased Beau Vite for 900gns.

 Trained throughout his career by Tom George who also later handled his stud years, Beau Vite found winning form at two at start six and ended his first season with three wins which included the WRC North Island Challenge Stakes (Gr.3).

-His first eleven starts at three were all in Australia, resulting in two stakes wins before heading home after an eighth in the 1939 Melbourne Cup (Gr.1).
-Ten more starts at home brought success in the 1940 ARC Great Northern Derby (Gr.1), and both the WRC St Leger (Gr.2) and ARC Great Northern St leger (Gr.2) plus the Manawatu RC Awapuni Gold Cup (Gr.2), his sixth win on end.
+His first 11 starts at three were all in Australia, resulting in two stakes wins before heading home after an eighth in the 1939 Melbourne Cup (Gr.1).
+Ten more starts at home brought success in the 1940 ARC Great Northern Derby (Gr.1), and both the WRC St Leger (Gr.2) and ARC Great Northern St Leger (Gr.2) plus the Awapuni Gold Cup (Gr.2), his sixth win on end.

 Over the next 13 months he ran 17 times for 10 wins and five placings against top Australian opposition.
-Among his wins were a second Cox Plate and a second Mackinnon Stakes and a game third with 9st 10lbs (61 ½ kgs) in the 1941 Melbourne Cup.
+Among his wins were a second Cox Plate, a second Mackinnon Stakes and a game third with 9st 10lbs (61 ½ kgs) in the 1941 Melbourne Cup.

 He retired and returned to New Zealand for the final time to stand at Rosswood Stud in Masterton where he sired 12 stakes winners.